torqueforge/rentpath-2015-april/outline_day_2.md

 Create an empty class
 Copy the methods to it
-Add and attr_reader and initializer for number
+Add an attr_reader and initializer for number
 In Bottles, go into every method we've moved and replace contents with BottleNumber.new(number).action(number)